graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 ``profile_execution``
 _____________________

-When this is set to true, then EXECUTE events will be generated in addition to compilation events.
+When this is set to `True`, then EXECUTE events will be generated in addition to compilation events.
+By default the execution events will contain a `device` type trace.
+If a different type of execution trace is required, then instead of `True`, one of `ExecutionProfileType.DEVICE_PROFILE`, `ExecutionProfileType.IPU_PROFILE` or `ExecutionProfileType.TILE_PROFILE` can be used.

 ``report_every_nth_execution``
 ______________________________